The Hunter Clan Chief

 Madam Pauline Hunter

-Then at the service commemorating the 500 year anniversary of the Battle of Flodden a large group of Clan Hunter members including our Standard, Standard Bearer, myself and Macer Venatorus attended a very moving service in St. Giles Cathedral in Edinburgh to remember the many Scots who fell at this Battle.
 In 2017 Clan Hunter was privileged to attend the opening ceremony of The Royal Edinburgh Military Tattoo.
-Clan Hunter members attended in force and I was very proud to be able to lead you all onto the Parade ground of Edinburgh Castle and the stage for the Military Tattoo.
+Clan Hunter members attended in force and I was very proud to be able to lead the Clan onto the Parade ground of Edinburgh Castle and the stage for the Military Tattoo.

-Clan Hunter was the first Clan with a female Clan Chief to attend this ceremony of the many Clans that took part over the Tattoo season.
 At the ceremony I was given a quaich of very fine malt whiskey by General Miley who then presented me with his Challenge Medallion.

-The medallion will become one of our Clan’s most prized possessions and be displayed in our new Clan centre when it is created.
+Clan Hunter was the first Clan with a female Clan Chief to attend this ceremony.
+The medallion will become one of our Clan’s most prized possessions, and will be displayed in our new Clan centre when it is created.

-Watch Clan Hunter’s Clan Chief at the Edinburgh Tattoo
+Watch Clan Hunter’s Clan Chief at the Edinburgh Tattoo here.

 To see more Clan Hunter videos please subscribe to our YouTube Channel